steinar-flatland/mdfmt/docs/user/Mdfmt-Users-Guide.md

 ### 2.1.
 Downloading And Installing

-A version of Mdfmt is released as a collection of `.zip` files, each `.zip` file targetting a different combination of _runtime_ and _deployment type_.
+A version of Mdfmt is released as a collection of `.zip` files, each `.zip` file targeting a different combination of _runtime_ and _deployment type_.

 - _Runtime_ indicates an operating system and processor architecture.
 - _Deployment type_ is either _self-contained_ or _framework-dependent_, with respect to a specific version of .NET.